brunaszarin/shopify-app-template-remix/README.md

 See the [Prisma documentation](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/mongodb/connect-your-database-node-mongodb) for connecting to a MongoDB database.

-### I want to use Polaris v13.0.0 or higher

-Currently, this template is set up to work on node v18.20 or higher.
-However, `@shopify/polaris` is limited to v12 because v13 can only run on node v20+.

-You don't have to make any changes to the code in order to be able to upgrade Polaris to v13, but you'll need to do the following:

-- Upgrade your node version to v20.10 or higher.
-- Update your `Dockerfile` to pull `FROM node:20-alpine` instead of `node:18-alpine`

 ### "nbf" claim timestamp check failed

 This error will occur of the `nbf` claim timestamp check failed.
 This is because the JWT token is expired.
 If you are consistently getting this error, it could be that the clock on your machine is not in sync with the server.

 To fix this ensure you have enabled `Set time and date automatically` in the `Date and Time` settings on your computer.